ReeceGoding/Frustration-One-Year-With-R/README.md

     package to fix this syntax issue, then you might as well just use one that gives you actual hash tables.

+    -   It looks like version 4.1.4 might be fixing this?

 -   Given that R is a maths/stats language, I find the follow omissions
     surprising: